Request a Call

 Benefits of Flutter

+So what about Flutter’s advantages and disadvantages?
 When it comes to developing applications, developers are not restricted to a single cross-platform mobile framework.
-In fact, statistics show that while the majority of developers use React Native (42%), Flutter usage in 2020 (39%) has highly grown in comparison with Flutter usage in 2019 (30%).
+In fact, statistics show that 9.4% of developers use Flutter (in particular, it’s in 11th place among all frameworks in the world, overtaking React Native).

 What is Flutter and Why to Use Flutter for App Development

-Let’s take a closer look at explaining why Flutter application development can be a better choice.
+Let’s take a closer look at Flutter’s pros and cons and explain why Flutter application development can be a better choice.

 1. Quick code development

-Flutter creators wanted to invent a technology with the quickest opportunity to deliver a great-performing, cross-platform mobile application.
-The following features allow this:
+Flutter’s creators wanted to invent a technology with the quickest opportunity to deliver a great-performing, cross-platform mobile application.
+This is made possible by the following features:

 • Hot reload.
-Flutter’s hot reloading helps save time while developing by letting the developer see the applied changes in real-time.
+One of the most important advantages of Flutter is its hot reloading that helps save time during development by letting the developer see the applied changes in real time.
 This capability helps developers be significantly more efficient and productive.
 Flutter’s hot reload works better than competitors’ similar features.
 It allows the developer to pause code execution, make changes to the code, and continue the code from the same place.
 This greatly speeds up development and allows more experimenting.

 What is Flutter and Why to Use Flutter for App Development